IBM/drupal-nginx-php-kubernetes/k8-minikube/POC-MODIFICATIONS.md

 - There is no need to have drush and composer in the PHP-FPM image, because the PHP-FPM container will never use drush and composer.

+### Community Images Dockerfile Instructions

+There are some instructions in the upstream Docker files we're using for PHP-FPM and NGINX that we are duplicating (with the same exact values) in our downstream images.

+I've removed these duplicate instructions, such as `EXPOSE 9000`, because IMO they create the sense that the upstream images are not setting those, when in fact they are.

+The same thing applies to launching the PHP-FPM process.
+The Docker community image we're using for PHP-FPM already has the `CMD` and `ENTRYPOINT` instructions that start the process with the values we need, therefore there's no need to specify those in our Dockerfiles, unless we plan to modify those upstream values, which we are not doing ATM (and there's no need to either, at least for now).

 ---

 Updated 10/25, Wednesday, Oct.
 2017 (rallen)